How Serial-Level Verification Stops Warranty Fraud

 Batch Numbers Are the Wrong Unit of Analysis

 A batch or model number identifies a product family, not a product.
-If your warranty system can only verify "this is a Model X47 purchased in Q3 2024," you have no way to distinguish between the genuine article and a counterfeit built to look like one.
-You have no way to detect if the same physical unit has been claimed three times under three different identities.
-You have no way to know whether this specific unit was distributed through your authorised channel or diverted through a grey market.
+If your warranty system can only verify "this is a Model X47 purchased in Q3 2024," you cannot distinguish between a genuine article and a counterfeit built to look like one.
+You cannot detect whether the same physical unit has been claimed multiple times under different identities.
+You cannot determine whether this specific unit was distributed through your authorised channel or diverted through a grey market.
+Batch-level thinking was adequate when products had short lifecycles and thin margins.
+In a world of complex durable goods — power tools, HVAC equipment, industrial machinery, PPE — it is not fit for purpose.
+The fraud vectors that batch codes leave open are exactly the ones organised fraud operations exploit most systematically, because they know batch-level systems have no visibility below the model level.

 Scale Breaks Manual Inspection